“Travel - it leaves you speechless then it turns you into a storyteller” - Ibn Battuta

 JUNE 10 - JULY 3

 The land of Abrahamic religions.
-Nazareth is famous for being the hometown of Jesus.
-However, we will be staying in Baqa-al-Gharbiya, a smaller town 40 minutes away.
+Bethlehem is famous for being the place where Jesus was born.
+However, we will be splitting our time between Bethlehem and Baqa-al-Gharbiya, a smaller town 40 minutes away.
 This land has always been a place of interest, from the Roman Empire to the Byzantine era and the Ottomans, great civilizations have wanted to settle in this prosperous town.
 During our history intensive program, we will be making movies with the stars in the afternoon, and we will spend mornings in culture workshops that explore the language, faiths, and traditions surrounding this land.

 Jordan (12th - 24th of July)